Get all of the information you need to start and run a small business.

 LLCs.
 Members pay state taxes on their share of LLC income on personal tax returns.
 In addition, depending on how the LLC is classified for federal tax purposes, the LLC itself may have to file an additional state tax form.
 The LLC also must file an annual report with the North Carolina SOS.
 See North Carolina LLC Annual Report and Tax Requirements for more information.

 Corporations.
-Shareholders must pay states taxes on their dividends from the corporation.
+Shareholders must pay state taxes on their dividends from the corporation.
 A shareholder-employee with a salary also must pay state income tax on his or her personal state tax return.
 Moreover, the corporation itself is subject to North Carolina corporation taxes and a corporate franchise tax.
 Finally, corporations must file an annual report with the North Carolina SOS.

 If you have employees, you must also deal with state employer taxes.